Services run by the Open Energy Modelling Initiative

 The Open Energy Modelling Initiative offers a number of internet services and there is clearly some overlap between the various functions.
 There is therefore some discretion as to where a particular discussion might best occur and where persistent information should be added.
 Participants can use their judgment.
 But technical threads should generally migrate from the mailing list to the forum when the traffic involved grows.
 Furthermore, other participants are more likely to return to and comment on a forum topic than a mailing list thread.

-Almost all the information contained here is public knowledge in some form and can be verified through websites, internet searches, and the use of command-line internet query tools like
+Almost all the information contained in this posting is public knowledge in some form and can be verified through websites, internet searches, and the use of command-line internet query tools like

 These are services (excepting the website and YouTube channel) that openmod participants would normally subscribe to in order to engage with the community.
 Each service is independent and uses its own authentication system, including passwords.